snabbco/snabb/src/lib/ipsec/README.md

 header.
 The decrypt class does the reverse: it decrypts the inner protocol header and removes the ESP protocol header.

+Anti-replay protection as well as recovery from synchronization loss due to excessive packet loss are *not* implemented.

 References:

 - [IPsec Wikipedia page](https://en.wikipedia.org/wiki/IPsec).